pygame/pygame/examples/readme.txt

     the different ways to render fonts with the font module

 vgrade.py - Demonstrates creating a vertical gradient with
-    Numeric python.
+    Numpy.
 The app will create a new gradient every half second and report the time needed to create and display the image.
-If you're not prepared to start working with the Numeric arrays, don't worry about the source for this one :]
+If you're not prepared to start working with the Numpy arrays, don't worry about the source for this one :]

 arraydemo.py - Another example filled with various surfarray
     effects.
 It requires the surfarray and image modules to